 Online tuition payments are accepted through WebAdvisor.
 Students may pay tuition and fees by e-check or MasterCard, Discover, American Express, or Visa.
-Payments made through WebAdvisor will be assessed a convenience fee: 2.5% of the payment amount for credit card payments, and \$3.00 for e-check payments.
+Payments made through WebAdvisor will be assessed a convenience fee: 2.5 percent of the payment amount for credit card payments, and \$3 for e-check payments.

 Payment may also be remitted by paper check or money order on campus at the Office of Student Accounts.
-Checks are to be made payable to The Adler School of Professional Psychology.
+Checks are to be made payable to Adler University.
 Unless otherwise indicated, tuition and fees are listed in U.S. dollars, and remittance must be made in U.S. dollars.

 Tuition and fees are due and payable in full two weeks prior to the start of the term.
-Payments made to the School are first applied against any previously existing balance, then to current charges.
+Payments made to the University are first applied against any previously existing balance, then to current charges.